 So, stick around as we show you the 11 best places to search for a Cavapoo Rescue.

-The Cavapoo is a designer crossbred that mixes the regal Cavalier King Charles Spaniel with a mini or toy poodle.
+The Cavapoo is a designer crossbred that mixes the Cavalier King Charles Spaniel with a mini poodle or a toy poodle.

 6 Things to Know About the Cavapoo Rescue

 Other names for the Cavapoo include the Cavoodle and Cavadoodle.
 The names are a blend of names from the parent breeds of Cavalier and Poodle.

 Although they can go by different names they are most often referred to as a Cavapoo.
 When searching for this pup on rescue sites make sure you look for all three names plus the names of the parent breeds.

 The Cavalier King Charles Spaniel is part of the toy group of dog breeds as are toy poodles so when you mate them you typically end up with a small dog.

 Though the actual size may vary, most Toy Cavapoos will be 7 to 13 pounds and 9 to 12 inches tall.
 When a mini poodle was used for breeding you can expect your Mini Cavapoo to be 13 to 25 pounds and 12 to 16 inches tall.
 However it is not uncommon for poodle mixes to end up bigger that either parent.